 What if you found out that world history and culture, years before the Messiah even walked the earth, has played a major part in shaping your modern Christian views today?
 Wouldn’t it be important to know if our mindset of how we have understand our Bibles and how we have set up our church services had been majorly influenced by a past culture vastly different from the culture of those who wrote the Scriptures?

 Using an analogy to help display my point, let’s say that you met someone you were really interested in.
 Things were going great in the beginning stages.
 You were so excited.
 Then, all of a sudden this person completely changes.
 They begin blowing up over things that aren’t that big of a deal.
-Also, as you now want to start moving towards marriage they become completely despondent, almost numb.
-“But things were going so well,” you might think.
+Also, as you now want to start moving towards marriage they become completely dispondant, almost numb.
+“But, things were going so well.”
 Would it be easy to just chalk it up to “well I guess it wasn‘t meant to be”?
-No, you’d want answers, right?
-Would your view of the situation change a little if you then found out that this person had been mentally and physically abused throughout their childhood?
+No, you’d want answers right?
+Would your view of the situation change a little if you then found out that this person had been mentally and physically abused their whole childhood?
 It should, right?
 Your whole paradigm in how you’d approach the situation would change.
 At least your view of the situation would totally change.
 You’d say to yourself, well that completely makes sense now.

 Well, for us and our relationship with Messiah it is also crucial to truly understand the why’s of how we have this wonderful hope by looking intently at the past.
 Our Messiah redeemed us for deep reasons that Satan has tried to keep hidden from all of us.

-In that same vein of marriage, we have entered into a marriage betrothal period with our Messiah…
+In that same vain of marriage, we have entered into a marriage betrothal period with our Messiah…

 2 CORINTHIANS 11:2 For I am jealous for you with godly jealousy.
 For I have betrothed you to one husband, that I may present you as a chaste virgin to Messiah (Christ).

-MATTHEW 7:21-23 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.”Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
+MATTHEW 7:21-23 “Not everyone who says to Me, ‘Master, Master (Lord, Lord),’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.”Many will say to Me in that day, ‘Master, Master (Lord, Lord), have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 “And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’

 ACTS 20:21 I have declared to both Jews and Greeks that they must turn to Yahuah (God) in repentance and have faith in our Master Yahusha (Lord Jesus).